0 Comments

 |

-AuthorMy name is Yvette, and I will be writing this blog to tell you about the creative process that has gone into the creation of my Petitpoint patterns along with showing the stitching I have done of some of the rugs.
+AuthorMy name is Yvette, and I will be writing this blog to tell you about the creative process that has gone into the creation of my Petit point patterns along with showing the stitching I have done of some of the patterns.
 Archives

 Categories